There are three main reasons people buy a hot tub: for leisure, health or for fitness.

-After determining the features you want to include with your spa, there are a few important points to consider before heading into the hot tub showroom for your final purchase.
+After determining the features you want to include with your spa, there are a few other important points to consider before finalizing your purchase.

 Indoor vs. Outdoor

-For outdoor spas, it is best to place the unit on a concrete slab.
+For outdoor spas, it is best to place the unit on a level concrete slab.
 This is especially true in colder climates.
 Ground that freezes and thaws will move, causing the shell to crack.
-A concrete slab protects the spa from shifting, but it also further insulates the hot tub during cold winter months.
-If you choose to forgo the concrete, experts suggest digging a hole at least four feet deep – below the frost line – to help insulate the tub and reduce the risk of cracking.
+A concrete slab protects the spa from shifting, but it also insulates the hot tub during cold winter months.
+If you forgo the concrete slab, experts suggest digging a hole at least four feet deep – below the frost line – to help insulate the tub and reduce the risk of the shell cracking.

-Spa decks are a nice feature, but they can cause problems in cooler areas because the deck captures cold air and keeps it around the spa.
-In cooler temperatures, the spa needs more power to maintain heat, and it can even crack.
-If you do choose to build a spa deck, make sure to factor in the total weight of the spa when filled with both water and the maximum number of people to ensure your deck is strong enough to support everything – and everyone.
+Spa decks are a nice feature, but they can be problematic in cooler climates, because the deck captures cold air and retains it.
+When temperatures dip, the spa uses more power to maintain heat, and the deck can crack.
+If you build a spa deck, calculate the total weight of the spa when filled with both water and the maximum number of people the spa seats to ensure the deck is strong enough to support everything – and everyone.

 Signs of a High-Quality Hot Tub